Back-to-School Guide

 • CIVVIES: there are designated civvies days when students may wear street clothes of choice (sometimes surrounding a theme), so long as those clothes are appropriate for school.

-• SPIRIT: On specifically designated spirit days, students wear uniform bottoms with house color t-shirts or sweatshirts.
+• SPIRIT: On specifically designated spirit days, students wear uniform bottoms with house color t-shirts or sweatshirts, or other theme-specific attire.

 Uniform policies can be found in the All School Student-Parent Handbook